akirak/emacs-playground/README.md

 ### Location of wrapper scripts

-By default, Play installs wrapper scripts to `~/.local/bin` when you run `play-adopt`.
+By default, Play installs wrapper scripts to `~/.local/bin` when you run `play-persist`.
 If this directory is not included in your `$PATH`, you can change the destination by setting `play-script-directory`:

 ```emacs-lisp
 (setq play-script-directory (expand-file-name "~/bin")) ; Install scripts to ~/bin